December 2, 2024

-This healthy sourdough raisin bread is perfect for a healthy breakfast or a nutritious snack during the day.
-With a generous spread of butter it tastes amazing.
-Made with ancient emmer wheat and spelt, it contains all the health benefits.
+Sourdough raisin bread is perfect for a healthy breakfast or a nutritious snack during the day.
+With a generous spread of butter, it tastes amazing.
+It is made with ancient emmer wheat and spelt for a unique flavor & all the nutritional benefits.

 Why sourdough?